AlberteVallentin/Backend-Exam/README.md

     - @SuppressWarnings removes the warning for this specific, safe usage

 This implementation provides the optimal balance between performance, resource usage, and type safety while maintaining clean, maintainable code.

+### Use of @JsonInclude(JsonInclude.Include.NON_NULL)

+In our DTOs (Data Transfer Objects), we use the `@JsonInclude(JsonInclude.Include.NON_NULL)` annotation for several important reasons:

+1. **Bandwidth Optimization**
+    - Only non-null fields are serialized to JSON
+    - Reduces response payload size
+    - Particularly important when dealing with mobile clients or limited bandwidth

+2. **Clean API Responses**
+    - Prevents cluttering of responses with null values
+    - Makes responses easier to read and understand
+    - Example without annotation:
+      ```json
+      {
+        "id": 1,
+        "name": "Copenhagen City Walk",
+        "guide": null,
+        "packingItems": null,
+        "price": 299.99
+      }
+      ```
+    - Example with annotation:
+      ```json
+      {
+        "id": 1,
+        "name": "Copenhagen City Walk",
+        "price": 299.99
+      }
+      ```

+3. **Flexible Object Usage**
+    - Same DTO can be used for different endpoints with varying data requirements
+    - Optional fields (like packingItems) only appear when actually populated
+    - Reduces need for multiple specialized DTOs

+4. **Error Prevention**
+    - Clients are less likely to process null values incorrectly
+    - Clearer contract about which data is actually available
+    - Helps prevent NullPointerExceptions in client applications

+This annotation is particularly useful for our packing items integration, where the data might not always be available (for example, if the external API is temporarily unavailable).